Fixed-point index

 In mathematics, the fixed-point index is a concept in topological fixed-point theory, and in particular Nielsen theory.
-The fixed-point index can be thought of as a multiplicity measurement for fixed points.
+The fixed-point index can be thought of as a multiplicity measurement of fixed points.

 The index can be easily defined in the setting of complex analysis: Let f(z) be a holomorphic mapping on the complex plane, and let z_{0} be a fixed point of f.
 Then the function f(z) − z is holomorphic, and has an isolated zero at z_{0}.
 We define the fixed-point index of f at z_{0}, denoted i(f, z_{0}), to be the multiplicity of the zero of the function f(z) − z at the point z_{0}.